Keila Miller is an accomplished conservationist and environmental advocate

 support the recovery of Atlantic salmon populations vital to PEI’s aquatic

-ecosystems. - Healthy Watershed Advocacy: Promoting sustainable practices while fostering
+- Healthy Watershed Advocacy: Promoting sustainable practices while fostering

 community engagement and education to protect watershed health and

-biodiversity. - Broad Ecosystem Stewardship: Managing projects that enhance water quality,
+- Broad Ecosystem Stewardship: Managing projects that enhance water quality,

 restore riparian buffer zones, and rehabilitate habitats to support diverse species.